-Wednesday, June 28th, 2023 (about 1 year ago)
+Wednesday, June 28th, 2023 (over 1 year ago)

 TLDR: Xarray can now wrap a range of parallel computation backends, including Cubed, a distributed serverless framework designed to limit memory usage.